tnichols217/notes/ChristAndCulture/Social Issues QG.md

 ![[Pasted image 20221017224019.png]]
 A hypermajority of people do not believe social media is an accurate description of real life.
 Additionally, often with greater freedom of speech comes more false information.
 Algorithms may be able to bias for the "truth", but biasing for what is "true" and censoring what is "false" is a clear violation of freedom of speech.

 Do you believe that algorithms - designed not for equal representation of ideas, but to interest the viewer - are a violation of freedom of speech?
-With complete freedom of speech, how will fact checking be
+With complete freedom of speech, how will fact checking be implemented, if at all?

 ## Immigration